 ‘Let me ask you if your material body in London is any more real than the body you are now experiencing; the one I’m looking at?
 If so, for how long is it real?
 And when it dies, how real is it then?
 Can you even say it was real while it remained in form?

 ‘At best, we might say it was a temporal pattern of mind-stuff.
 Forms are patterns that constantly change until the bond no longer holds.
 In that sense, we may say forms don’t exist per se; they’re only temporary arrangements of energetic essence patterns that manifest, reconfigure, then dissolve.

-‘Though planets eventually cease to exist in form, their essence continues to exists in an etheric timeline, as does your spirit essence since it’s a thought-form of the divine Spirit.
-What Source has thought can never be unthought or forgotten.
-Forever y ou remain an evolving, or perhaps at times a devolving, expression of Source contained within various dimensions in which you currently reside, such as this spirit body.’
+‘Even if planets eventually cease to exist in form, their essence continues in an etheric timeline, as does your spirit essence also exist as a thought-form enveloped in the divine Spirit.
+What Source has conceived can never be unthought or forgotten.
+Forever, you remain an evolving, and at times a slightly devolving expression of Source contained within various dimensions in which you currently reside, such as you appear in this spirit body before me.’

 ‘Considering all this,’ I asked, ‘are you telling me what most of the world believes about physical existence is wrong?’